QuyANgo/TCR_Analysis/README.md

 # TCR_Analysis

-Tracking of beta clones of TCRs from NeoTIL products infused into patients for T cell therapies using alluvial plots
+Tracking of beta clones or paired clones of TCRs from bulk or scTCRseq of NeoTIL products infused into patients for T cell therapies using alluvial plots